Wind Farm

 The number of turbines and the height has been reduced following engagement during the scoping process and following feedback from our public exhibitions in 2022.
 We held our second round of public exhibitions in-person from 17 February to 9 March 2025 to provide the community another opportunity to comment on the Proposed Development.

-If the project is consented, we will be generating an estimated 45,000 homes per year, helping Scotland meet its Net Zero emissions target by 2045.
+If the project is consented, it will generate enough electricity to power an estimated 82,000 homes per year, helping Scotland meet its Net Zero emissions target by 2045.

 You can view the Public Exhibitions documents, Scoping Request documents in the project documents section.
 Or find out more about the project by taking time to read our Frequently Asked Questions or by getting in touch.